ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 **Q2:**  Try to correlate all the information gained upon distance analysis with the IC50 values.
-You were indeed given the IC50 values for each ligand.
-For each system prepare a two-column file called ds_ic50.dat:
+You were indeed given the IC50 values (in nM) for each ligand.
+A lower IC50 means higher potency and vice versa.
+However,  as you have done for the RMSD/RMSF analysis,  we will express IC50 as pIC50 (pIC50 = -log(IC50)).
+This means instead that a high pIC50 corresponds to a high potency of the ligand.
+To later plot the -log(IC50) please first convert the IC50 values from nM scale to M scale (1nm = 0.000 000 001 M = 1E-9 M).
+After you have done this, for each system prepare a two-column file called ds_ic50.dat:

 `> gedit ds_ic50.dat`

-In this file, in column 1 insert the IC50 of the ligand that has been given to you.
+In this file, in column 1 insert the IC50 (in M) of the ligand that has been given to you.
 In the column 2 insert the s.d. of the most stable conserved distance for each system.
 The file must be in this format:

 ```
-3000   0.02    # system 1
+3E-6    0.02    # system 1
-350000 0.01    # system 2
+3.5E-4  0.01    # system 2
-6900   0.18    # system 3
+6.9E-6  0.18    # system 3
-81     0.19    # system 4
+8.1E-8  0.19    # system 4
-110    0.13    # system 5
+1.1E-7  0.13    # system 5
-92     0.10    # system 6
+9.2E-8  0.10    # system 6
 ```

-Now, with Gnuplot, plot this file to see the correlation between IC50 (using the log scale) and the most stable distances for each system.
+Now, with Gnuplot, plot this file to see the correlation between pIC50 and the most stable distances for each system.
+The IC50 values (in M) will be plotted as -log(IC50).
 Prepare the gnuplot input file:

 `> gedit gnuplot_ds_ic50.in`